Etherlink-Hackathon/mininet-web/PHASE1_IMPLEMENTATION.md

 ## 📋 Overview

 Phase 1 of the Mesh Network Discovery and Communication Bridge has been successfully implemented according to the PLAN.MD specifications.
-This implementation enables seamless communication between the mininet-web frontend/backend and FastPay authorities running in IEEE 802.11s mesh networks through a dedicated internet gateway.
+This implementation enables seamless communication between the mininet-web frontend/backend and SmartPay authorities running in IEEE 802.11s mesh networks through a dedicated internet gateway.

 ## 🎯 Completed Components